 The first railway in Bolivia was the Ferrocarril de Antofagasta a Bolivia (FCAB), which opened in 1894 from Antofagasta (Chile) to Oruro.
 About 480km of this line lie in Bolivian territory.
 It was built to metre gauge, which was also used for subsequent expansion in the country.

 The Andina system now includes those parts of the FCAB that lie in Bolivian territory.
-The Andina has a cross border connection with Argentina, two with Chile, and connections with Peru by ferry across Lake Titicaca.
+The Andina has cross border connections with Argentina and Chile, and with Peru by ferry across Lake Titicaca.
 The Oriental system has cross border connections with Argentina and Brazil.
-All the international connections are freight only.
+Currently, all international traffic is freight only.

 Flag image from CIA World Factbook